AlphaHydrae/monohook/README.md

   monohook [OPTION...] [--] [EXEC...]

 Options:
-  -a, --authorization string   Bearer token that must be sent in the Authorization header to authenticate -b, --buffer string          Maximum number of requests to queue before refusing subsequent ones until the queue is freed (zero for infinite) (default "10")
+  -a, --authorization string   Authentication token that must be sent as a Bearer token in the 'Authorization' header or as the 'authorization' URL query parameter
+  -b, --buffer string          Maximum number of requests to queue before refusing subsequent ones until the queue is freed (zero for infinite) (default "10")
   -c, --concurrency string     Maximum number of times the command should be executed in parallel (zero for infinite concurrency) (default "1")
   -C, --cwd string             Working directory in which to run the command